Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 Identifying and avoiding irritants is critical here:

-Fordyce spots usually don’t require treatment but laser therapy options exist for cosmetic concerns.
+Fordyce spots usually don’t require treatment, but laser therapy or other cosmetic options exist for people who are bothered by their appearance.

 Lifestyle Tips To Prevent Bumps Around Corners Of Mouth